 With treatment, children and teens with bipolar disorder can manage their symptoms and lead full, active lives.

 The exact causes of bipolar disorder are unknown, but several factors may contribute to the illness.

-For example, researchers are beginning to uncover genetic mechanisms that are linked to bipolar disorder and other mental disorders.
-Research shows that people’s chance of having bipolar disorder is higher if they have a close family member with the illness, which may be because they have the same genetic variations.
-However, just because one family member has bipolar disorder, it does not mean that other members of the family will have it.
+For example, researchers are beginning to uncover genetic factors linked to bipolar disorder and other mental illnesses.
+Research shows that a person’s chances of having bipolar disorder are higher if they have a close family member with the illness, which may be because they have the same genetic variations.
+However, just because one family member has bipolar disorder does not mean other family members will have it.
 Many genes are involved in the disorder, and no single gene causes it.

-Some research studies have found differences in brain structure and function between people who have bipolar disorder and those who do not.
-Researchers are studying the disorder to learn more about its causes and effective treatments.
+Some research studies have found differences in brain structure and function between people with bipolar disorder and people without it.
+Researchers are examining these differences to learn more about possible causes and effective treatments.

 What are the symptoms of bipolar disorder?

-Mood episodes in bipolar disorder include intense emotions along with significant changes in sleep habits, activity levels, thoughts, or behaviors.
-A person with bipolar disorder may have manic episodes, depressive episodes, or “mixed” episodes.
+Mood episodes in bipolar disorder include intense emotions and significant changes in sleep habits, activity levels, thoughts, or behaviors.
+Children and teens with bipolar disorder may have manic episodes, depressive episodes, or “mixed” episodes.
 A mixed episode has both manic and depressive symptoms.
 These mood episodes cause symptoms that often last for several days or weeks.
-During an episode, the symptoms last every day for most of the day.
+During an episode, symptoms occur every day and last for most of the day.

 Children and teens having a manic episode may: